-Efforts should also be made to enhance the positive impacts of tourism as a conservation tool.
+Efforts should be made to enhance the positive impacts of tourism as a conservation tool.
 Measures could include incorporating more conservation education into visitors' schedules, and involving tourists in Antarctic citizen science programmes in which members of the public help gather data for research projects.

-Researchers should also evaluate how visiting Antarctica changes tourists' behaviour in the long-term.
+Researchers should also evaluate how visiting Antarctica changes tourists' long-term behaviour.